fecaps-org/financial-control-api/README.md

 Stateful resources are defined with **Terraform**, so in order to create/change the resources follow the steps below.

+**REQUIREMENTS:**

-**ATTENTION:** In order to fully create the infrastructure in AWS it's required to setup this project within an organization in GitHub, as Terraform has a limitation to setup a WebHook in a personal project, see more [here](https://www.terraform.io/docs/providers/github/r/repository_webhook.html)
+- In order to fully create the infrastructure in AWS it's required to setup this project within an Organization in GitHub, as Terraform has a limitation to setup a WebHook in a personal project, see more [here](https://www.terraform.io/docs/providers/github/r/repository_webhook.html)

+- It's required to create a Personal Access Token in GitHub in order to use the environment variable `repositoryAccessToken` in Terraform configurations.
+See more [here](https://github.com/settings/tokens)
 ---

-- Create env file and update it based on your needs:
+- Create `terraform.tfvars.dist` file and update it based on your needs:

 ```bash
 $ cd infrastructure && \